Who we are

 How does the OSG program differ from that of the BSA (Boy Scouts) and GSUSA (Girl Scouts)?

 We are all brothers and sisters in scouting and take great pride in sharing similar core values of service, community, and self-empowerment.
 OSG welcomes all genders to scout together with equal dignity, and there is no religious requirement.
-Further, our program harkens back to the original scouting programs that focus on outdoor skills like camping and hiking.
+Further, our program hearkens back to the original scouting programs that focus on outdoor skills like camping and hiking.
 We run independently of any sponsoring organizations and all of our members are volunteers.
 We have no religious affiliations.
 We have no paid positions in our organization and every role is filled by a volunteer.
 We also do not sponsor any National sales programs for scouts.

 Is OSG really inclusive?